christensenacademy/christensen-academy/modules/computer-basics/textpages/computer-file-sizes.md

 ##Computer File Sizes

 We use the term `bit` to refer to a 0 or 1 in a computer.
-We use the term 'byte' to refer to a sequence of 8 bits.
+We use the term `byte` to refer to a sequence of 8 bits.
 The following are all examples of bytes:

 ```
 10011101